polarbeargo/SUSE-Cloud-Native-Foundations-Scholarship/README.md

 blocker: None.

 Day 13 -
 Yesterday: Been encouraged by @EviG [her post](https://susecloudchallenge.slack.com/archives/C025QQRHY7J/p1624642074228500?thread_ts=1624640679.193700&cid=C025QQRHY7J) love @ayse.nur’s post in #st_spaic :blush: which is super fun.
 Still thinking what kind of magic ability I would have, and who would be there?
-I’m sure I’ll see @EviG, @Frida, @Haris.Muhammad, and @Harini.Pavithra there.
+I’m sure I’ll see @EviG, @Frida, @Haris.Muhammad, @Sadmi and @Harini.Pavithra there.
 Have warm catchup with @Sadmi amazed by his posts and works in #st_memers.
 Passed the Data Engineer Nanodegree Program data warehouse project.
 Been encourage by @Frida’s daily_scrum post.
 Today: Reading the Data Engineer Nanodegree Program data warehouse project review and revisiting Lesson3 Container Orchestration with Kubernetes, Reading [Building Modern Python Applications on AWS](https://www.coursera.org/learn/building-modern-python-applications-on-aws/home/welcome), revisiting [MITx: 6.00.1xIntroduction to Computer Science and Programming Using Python](https://www.edx.org/course/introduction-to-computer-science-and-programming-7) week 2 my 2014 problem set 2 Introduction: Paying Off Credit Card Debt and [Testing and CI/CD - Lecture 7 - CS50's Web Programming with Python and JavaScript 2020](https://youtu.be/WbRDkJ4lPdY).
 blocker: None